At A Glance (water supply)

 How Does Our System Work?

-State Water and groundwater are blended at the City's Blending and Disinfection facility, where the disinfectant residual is balanced and fluoride is added.
-Then the water travels into the distribution system and to your home or office.
+State Water and groundwater are blended at the City's Blending and Disinfection facility, where the disinfectant residual is balanced.
+Then the water travels into the distribution system and to your property.
 When water demand exceeds production, water also flows from the storage reservoirs into the distribution system.
 When production exceeds demand, the excess water travels to the storage reservoirs to be used for high demand times.
 The reservoirs also serve as a source of water to fight fires that occur within the City.

 The City is committed to producing a high quality drinking water to our customers.
 To maintain our commitment to you, we routinely collect and test water samples.
 A summary of this testing is provided in the City's Annual Water Quality Report.